SyedSibtainRazvi/netflix-redux/README.md

 # Netflix Clone
-Netflix Clone Made with React Redux

 ## Description:
+Clone of Netflix made with React Redux and Tailwind CSS

 ### Technologies Used:
 1) React JS.